 - Everyone over the age of 65, regardless of sun exposure, should supplement with 600 to 1,000 IU of vitamin D per day.

 Such large amounts of vitamin D are only available in supplementals or specially treated mushrooms.
 Due to skin cancer concerns, some dermatologists recommend getting all your vitamin D from supplements rather than the sun.

 Below are the U.S. recommended vitamin D intakes.

 See more information on vitamin D and vegan diets in Vitamin D.

-- North American vegans should take a modest iodine supplement of about the recommended Dietary Reference Intake (see chart below) every other day.
+- North American vegans over one year old should take a modest iodine supplement of about half the recommended Dietary Reference Intake (DRI) every day—or, if more convenient, the DRI every other day.

-- Europeans and vegans living in places with less iodine in the food supply should aim for the RDA each day per day.
+- Europeans and vegans living in places with less iodine in the food supply should aim for the DRI each day.

-- In the United States, you can get the extra 75 µg of iodine from 1/4 teaspoon of iodized salt.
+In the U.S., you can get 75 µg of iodine from 1/4 teaspoon of iodized salt.